scienceacademy/web/content/assignments/graphs.md

 ## Implementing graphs in Python

 In Python, we can represent a graph using a dictionary.
-For example, to represent the graph above, we might use the following code:
+For example, to represent the graph above, we could use the following code:

 ```python
 graph = {